 A great way to find this kind of mentor is in local events where other developers socialize.
 For example, freeCodeCamp local study groups are a great place to start.
 If there is no local group in your town, you can start one.
 Building strong relationships with people who have recently gone through the same experience will help you keep you looking ahead all the time.

 Imposter syndrome is a real thing.
-And as you make progress in your learning path, there will be days where you will wonder if you really have what it takes to be a successful developer.
+As you make progress in your learning, there will be days where you will wonder if you really have what it takes to be a successful developer.
 Not only that, but many people will also struggle with complex issues such as financial and health difficulties that will put their goals at risk.

 In those moments, what you need is someone who deeply believes in you and wants you to realize your full potential.
 And it’s because they strongly believe in you that they will be willing to help in ways that you can’t even imagine.